HangZhouFLIM/FLIM_nano/README.md

 ## Instructions for Supplementary Code 2

-download the data from Zenodo (https://zenodo.org/records/14417182), run this code in jupter notebook or google colab after change the file path to your folder.
+download the data from Zenodo (https://zenodo.org/records/14417182), run this code to get plots in jupter notebook or google colab after change the file path to your folder.

 ## Supplementary Code 3, Code 4 and Code 5 are for mitochondrial dynamics and morphology analysis